Sutimlimab: Adverse effects

 The most common side effects include respiratory tract infection, viral infection, diarrhea, dyspepsia (indigestion), cough, arthralgia (joint stiffness), arthritis, and swelling in the lower legs and hands.
+In two phase 3 studies (n=66), 29% of patients experienced infusion-related reactions, including shortness of breath, rapid heartbeat, nausea, flushing, headache, hypotension, chest discomfort, pruritis, rash, injection site reaction, and dizziness.

 Pharmacology

 Mechanism of action

 Sutimlimab targets the C1s enzyme and inhibits its enzymatic propagation of the classical complement pathway, thereby, preventing the formation of the C3-convertase enzyme.

 History

 The effectiveness of sutimlimab was assessed in a study of 24 adults with cold agglutinin disease who had a blood transfusion within the past six months.
 All participants received sutimlimab for up to six months and could choose to continue therapy in a second part of the trial.
-Based on body weight, participants received either a 6.5g or 7.5g infusion of sutimlimab into their vein on day 0, day 7, and every 14 days through week 25.
+Based on body weight, participants received either a 6.5 g or 7.5 g infusion of sutimlimab into their vein on day 0, day 7, and every 14 days through week 25.

 In total, 54% of participants responded to sutimlimab.
 The response was defined in the study as an increase in hemoglobin (an indirect measurement of the amount of red blood cells that are not destroyed) of 2 g/dL or greater (or to 12 g/dL or greater), and no red blood cell transfusions after the first five weeks of treatment; and no other therapies for cold agglutinin disease as defined in the study.

-The U.S. Food and Drug Administration (FDA) granted the application for sutimlimab orphan drug, breakthrough therapy, and priority review designations.
+The US Food and Drug Administration (FDA) granted the application for sutimlimab orphan drug, breakthrough therapy, and priority review designations.